-Ah, Linux.
-The third of the holy triumvirate of PC operating systems, along with Windows and MacOS.
-Each have their own pros and cons, and each has their own identity.
-Linux could probably be best described as the most rebellious of the three; it’s malleable and customizable (as long as you have a strong understanding of computers and Linux), with dozens of different distros created by unique communities for different uses.
+The Linux operating system is often considered the third of the holy triumvirate of PC platforms, along with Windows and MacOS.
+Linux could be best described as the most rebellious of the three; it’s malleable and customizable (as long as you have a strong understanding of computers and Linux), with dozens of different distros created by unique communities for different uses.
 Plus, the Linux “core” (kernel) and most distros are completely free, which is a major selling point for the OS when compared to Windows and MacOS.

 Ubuntu remains one of the most popular Linux distros in existence, even though it was first introduced more than a decade ago.
 It’s also the most widely used distro to date, and even comes pre-installed on desktops and laptops manufactured by HP, Dell, and Acer as an alternative to Windows.
-You can even grab “vanilla” Ubuntu through Microsoft’s built-in store for Windows 10, which also supports BASH.
+You can also grab “vanilla” Ubuntu through Microsoft’s built-in store for Windows 10.

 openSUSE is another popular distro, mainly because of its interface flexibility and simple file installation. openSUSE uses a program called YaST, which is essentially a portal through which you can manage your computer and tweak settings to your liking.
 YaST makes it easy to install a large number of popular desktop interfaces — everything from KDE and LXDE, to Gnome, Mate, and several others.
 These interfaces can even be installed simultaneously via YaST, and switched to and from each other on the fly.